1ma/money/README.md

 1. Clone and install [node-jscoverage](https://github.com/visionmedia/node-jscoverage) in your system
 2. Enter the money repository and run `jscoverage lib/ lib-cov/` to instrument the library
 3. Install [Mocha](http://visionmedia.github.io/mocha) as a command via npm `sudo npm install -g mocha`
   * a.
-To run the tests write the following command: `mocha --ui tdd test/test.js`
+To run the tests execute the following command: `mocha --ui tdd test/test.js`
   * b.
 To view a coverage report use the `html-cov` reporter: `mocha --ui tdd -R html-cov test/test.js > report.html` and open the HTML file with your browser of choice.